ajmalrasi/coral-tpu-object-detection-rpi5/README.md

-# Object Detection on Coral Edge TPU with FastAPI
+# Object Detection on Coral Edge TPU with PyCoral

 This project allows you to perform real-time object detection on the Coral Edge TPU using a FastAPI server.
 You can send images to the server, and it will return a list of detected objects along with their bounding boxes, scores, and labels.